Dharma Transmission and the Rochester Zen Center Lineage

 The teisho today will be on lineage and Dharma transmission.
 It’s one I’ve wanted to give for a long time.
 Recently I became aware that there are still people who don’t know about the break between Roshi Kapleau and Yasutani-roshi, or who have misunderstandings and are unclear about the implications of this break, so let me now address this important matter.

-How are we to understand this matter of Dharma transmission and lineage?
+How are we to understand this matter of Dharma transmission?
 First of all, let us get all the facts – as much as I am aware of them – and make clear what our own situation is here at the Rochester Zen Center.
 I’d like to read from Zen: Merging of East and West because this is where Roshi makes clear his own break with Yasutani-roshi.
 This book was originally published in 1979 under the title Zen: Dawn in the West.
 In the Afterword, which is a personal note by Roshi, he describes the conflicts that developed between himself and his teacher, Yasutani-roshi, over some aspects of teaching, particularly about adapting Zen to America.
 Roshi focuses on Yasutani-roshi’s insistence that the Heart Sutra not be translated into English here in the United States, but that it be chanted in Japanese.
 This was a point that Roshi found especially problematic, he writes, because the Prajna Paramita has been translated into all the languages of the various Buddhist countries.
 Let me read the final paragraph of this Afterword:

 Because of my teacher’s opposition to this Westernizing of Zen, and for other reasons, it became increasingly difficult for me to continue as his disciple, and I asked leave to withdraw.
 It was a painful step, for the relation between a master and his disciple is an intimate one, closer in some respects than the parent-child relationship.
 But the break was inevitable.
 Whatever pain I may have caused my master Yasutani-roshi I deeply regret.
 I owe him and my other masters a debt of gratitude that is immeasurable.
 Indeed, the only way such an obligation can be requited is for me to faithfully pass on to others the essence of the teaching I was privileged to receive.
 I can only hope that during the past thirteen years I have in some measure accomplished this and thus begun to repay their benevolence. (p.
 270)